 Join the Legacy!

-Interested in joining one of the top Mock Trial programs in the country?
+Interested in joining the top Mock Trial program in the country?
 If so, you are in the right place!

 Fill out the form below to stay updated on how to get involved.

 Stay tuned for try-out and information session dates for the 2018-2019 season.

 ABOUT MOCK TRIAL.

 Mock Trial is an intercollegiate competition among schools who are members of the American Mock Trial Association (AMTA), founded in 1985.
 Today, over 350 schools nationwide, some of which have as many as five teams, are members of AMTA.

 At the beginning of each year, teams are given a fictional legal case, complete with witness affidavits and applicable case law.
 Mock Trial uses the Federal Rules of Evidence.
 The case can be either criminal or civil, alternating each year.
 This variation gives students insights into two different fields of law.
 As with any legal case, there is a prosecution (or, in a civil case, a plaintiff) and a defense.
 Students from one member school represent one side and compete against students from another school who present the opposing side.
 In competition, teams represent both the prosecution/plaintiff and defendant in successive rounds.